-In fact, the average home price for all of Orange County sits at $1.1 million according to the Cost of Living Index.
+In fact, the average home price for all of Orange County sits at $1.2 million according to C2ER.
 That makes it the fifth priciest market in the country.
-However, at $2,564 a month, apartment rents are only about twice the national average.
+However, at $2,919 a month, apartment rents are only a bit more than twice the national average.

 5. Washington, District of Columbia

 The nation's capital is a tale of two cities when it comes to living costs.
-Housing-related expenses, including rents and mortgages, are by far the most burdensome at 2.6 times the national average, according to the Cost of Living Index, but other expenses aren't too bad.
-In fact, D.C. healthcare costs are slightly below the national average.
+Housing-related expenses, including rents and mortgages, are by far the most burdensome at 2.5 times the national average, according to C2ER, but other expenses aren't too bad.
+In fact, D.C. healthcare costs are a bit below the national average.

-Groceries and utilities go for only about 11% more than the U.S. mean.
-And transportation expenses aren't overly onerous, either.
+Groceries run about 9% above the national average, while utilities are about 12% more expensive.
+Miscellaneous goods and services are pricier by 19%.
+Happily, transportation expenses aren't overly onerous, at less than 9% above the U.S. average.
 A wide-ranging bus and metro system makes getting to and around the District of Columbia affordable.
-The Circulator bus, for example, costs just $1 and its routes reach popular spots including Georgetown, Union Station and the National Mall.
+The DC Circulator bus, for example, costs just $1 and its routes reach popular spots including Georgetown, Union Station and the National Mall.

-Be that as it may, the average price of a home in D.C. stands at $1.1 million.
-Meanwhile, the average apartment rents for $3,085 a month – or $1,852 a month more than the national average.
+Be that as it may, the average price of a home in D.C. stands at $1.2 million.
+Meanwhile, the average apartment rents for $3,320 a month – or $1,851 a month more than the U.S. average.

 4. Brooklyn, New York

-Technically, Brooklyn is one of the five boroughs that make up New York City, but in the past 15 years or so it has emerged as something of a metropolis unto itself.
+Technically, Brooklyn is one of the five boroughs that make up New York City, but in the past couple of decades it has emerged as something of a metropolis unto itself.
 Indeed, if Brooklyn were an independent city, its population would be on par with Chicago, the third-largest city in the nation.

 Once upon a time, Brooklyn was considered a viable alternative for those who couldn't afford to live in Manhattan.
 Not anymore.
 Housing-related expenses, including rents and mortgages, are almost four times higher than the national average.

 And yet, the median household income in Brooklyn is actually lower than the U.S. median.
-It's also $25,838 below the median household income in Manhattan.
+It's also almost $17,000 lower than the median household income in Manhattan.